Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

-\begin{proof} The dominant operation of MEIHT is the model projection and hence its runtime is of the order of the cost of performing the projection.
-Since the projection on the group model with bounded treewidth $w$ can be done through a dynamic programming algorithm that runs in $\bigO(5^w w k^2 N M)$, as proven in Theorem \ref{thm:runtime-dynprog}, this proves the result. \end{proof}
+\begin{proof} Before we start the MEIHT procedure we have to calculate a nice tree decomposition of the incidence graph of the group model.
+This can be done in $\mathcal O ((N+M)2^{\bigO(w_T^3)}+w_T^2)$.
+Then in each of the iterations of the MEIHT we have to solve the exact projection onto the model which is the dominant operation of the MEIHT.
+Since the projection on the group model with bounded treewidth $w_T$ can be done through the dynamic programming algorithm that runs in $\bigO((N+M)(w_T^2 5^{w_T} G^2 N))$, as proven in Section \ref{sec:treewidth}, this proves the result. \end{proof}

-\begin{remark} The convergence results above hold when MEIHT is modified appropriately to solve the standard $K$-sparse and $\fG_G$-group-sparse problem with groups having bounded treewidth, where the projection becomes $\mathcal{P}_{\fG_{G,K}}$.
-However, in this case the runtime complexity grows by a factor of $\bigO(K)$, as indicated in Remark \ref{rem:kplusG}. \end{remark}
+\begin{remark} The convergence results above hold when MEIHT is modified appropriately to solve the standard $K$-sparse and $G$-group-sparse problem with groups having bounded treewidth, where the projection becomes $\mathcal{P}_{\fG_{G,K}}$.
+However, in this case the runtime complexity in each iteration grows by a factor of $\bigO(K)$, as indicated in Remark \ref{rem:kplusG}. \end{remark}